 - The program works with external references (xRef) and unpacks the blocks in them.
 The Xref block itself will not explode.

-- The program will not explode objects from locked layers, will not touch objects in unnamed blocks of arrays.
+- The program will not explode objects from locked layers, and will not touch objects in unnamed blocks of arrays.

 - You can prevent some blocks from exploding by turning off their Explodable property.
 This can be done when creating a block or later, using the A>V>C> Properties palette.